 What is the meaning of acceptance in yoga?

 Living in the present moment is being at ease with the reality of now.
 Thus embracing the reality of the present is accepting the present with all its attributes.
-Such a mind escapes the misery which could emanate from the friction produced within it on account of being pulled between what the reality is – the present - and what it wants the reality to be (the future or the past).
+Such a mind escapes the misery which could emanate from the friction produced within it on account of being pulled between what the reality is – the present - and what it wants the reality to be (wish).
 As per yoga this requires a stronger mind which can exist on its own without needing the crutches of the matrix of thoughts.
 Acceptance can only set in a stronger, concentrated mind.
+Various techniques can train the mind to be focused at will.
 Accepting the situations and the circumstances the way they are makes the life simpler and easier to understand and lead.
 Knowing and accepting one’s reality keeps one grounded all the time preventing the ego from flaring up whenever the conditions so favor.

 As per yoga the mind which is calm, sorted, steady and at peace is the mind which can be in the present, or accepting of the reality.
 It becomes easy for an accepting mind to realize the unity of all the elements the entire universe.
 As most of the problems in one’s life result from the sense of individuality, I sense, or taking the burden of one’s existence on one’s own self, acceptance generates the sense of oneness among the various living as well as non living elements of the universe.
 This feeling of one being connected with everything around it takes off a lot of load , stress off one’s shoulders of being individually responsible for sustaining one’s existence.

 Ashtanga yoga is specifically structured to transform the mind for the better via working on the body, body being the material projection of the mind itself.
 Most of the Yoga techniques when practiced regularly work on the mind through the body.